AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 * Displays candidates in order of when they were added

 💡 **Tips**:
-* Use this to reset view after filtering
+* Use this to reset the view of candidates after multiple rounds of filtering
-* Combine with `sort` to organize the full list
+* Helpful for getting correct indexes before using commands like `edit` or `delete`

 Expected output:
 ```